Iambiswajit-C/digitalsparkhq/services/web-design/index.md

         </h3>
         <div id="faq3" class="accordion-collapse collapse" data-bs-parent="#faqAccordion">
           <div class="accordion-body text-white-75">
             Yes.
-We regularly collaborate with clients across the UK, Europe, and India.
+We regularly collaborate with clients across the UK, Europe, and North America.
 Our processes are fully remote and streamlined, with scheduled calls, progress updates, and communication aligned to your time zone for smooth project delivery.
           </div>
         </div>
       </div>